CS-SI/pytest-executable/doc/fixtures.rst

 fixtures defined in |ptx|.
 Some of them are used in the default test module, see :ref:`builtin-test-module`.

+.. _fixture-runner:

 Runner fixture
 --------------

-The :py:data:`runner` fixture is used to execute the |runner|.
-It will create the runner script in the output directory of a test case from the script passed to the pytest command line with the option :option:`--exe-runner`.
-The placeholders in the script are replaced with their actual values determined from the settings in the yaml file and the output path.
-The runner object passed by the fixture can be executed with the :py:meth:`run` method which will return the exit status of the script execution.
+The :py:data:`runner` fixture is used to execute the |runner| passed with :option:`--exe-runner`.
+This fixture is an :py:class:`object
+<pytest_executable.script_runner.ScriptRunner>` which can execute the script
+with the :py:meth:`run` method.
+This method returns the exit status of the script execution.
 The value of the exit status shall be **0** when the execution is successful.

-When the runner script is not passed to :option:`--exe-runner`, a function that uses this fixture will be skipped.
+When :option:`--exe-runner` is not set, a function that uses this fixture will be skipped.

+.. _fixture-output_path:

 Output path fixture
 -------------------